rkiran3/gitproject/cookbook/arrayslistsmaps.md

         Stream <Month> stream = Arrays.asList(monthsArr).stream()
             .map(Month::new);

-        // Invoke a method for each of the object, in this case - the method returns a String
-        // which is then collected into a List.
-        List <String> allMonthsList = stream
-            .map(DemoClass::displayStr)
-            .collect(Collectors.toList());

-# Process each entry using map  <a name="map01"></a>
+# Process each entry using map
 When we need to process each entry of a Stream of String (for example extract a specific word in a String), we can use `map` to retrieve the word and store the result.

     String result  = Stream.of("jan,31", "feb,28")
         .map(w->w.split(",")[1])